FelixOnline/v2/content/articles/2016-2-5-the-left-has-no-problem-with-free-speech.md

 Freedom of speech is the right to speak without censorship or restraint by the government.
 At least, that’s what Google says.
 How does the British establishment fare when we look at restrictions on freedom of speech?

-Anti\-discrimination laws protect people from hate speech.
+Anti-discrimination laws protect people from hate speech.
 These laws limit freedom of speech for those who aren’t persecuted in exchange for protecting freedom of speech for those who are.
 The laws prevent the exclusion of minorities and persecuted groups, and without such protections a member of a minority group could easily be frightened into silence by a hostile culture.
-This is a clear\-cut example of how political correctness and freedom of speech are not necessarily opposed and can even complement one another.
+This is a clear-cut example of how political correctness and freedom of speech are not necessarily opposed and can even complement one another.

 We also have regulators.
 Ofcom and IPSO regulate what mass media can say in order to maintain a degree of journalistic integrity and legality, and prevent discrimination.

 Last year_The Sun_ spoke of “1 in 5 Brit Muslims’ sympathy for jihadis”, based on a survey which actually asked if said Muslims had “sympathy with young Muslims who leave the UK to join fighters in Syria”.
-The question failed to define which meaning of ‘sympathy’ was meant, and didn’t specify who these fighters may fight for \(with no mention of the term ‘jihadi’\).
+The question failed to define which meaning of ‘sympathy’ was meant, and didn’t specify who these fighters may fight for (with no mention of the term ‘jihadi’).
 > > Political correctness and freedom of speech are not necessarily opposed This misuse of data was so blatant that the company carrying out the poll, Survation, publicly separated themselves from _The Sun’s_ claim.
 IPSO received over 2000 complaints about the article, printed on the 23rd November 2014, but are yet to give a ruling.

 _The Sun_ also found itself in hot water when it printed Katie Hopkin’s infamous article including the line “Rescue boats?
 I’d use gunships to stop migrants”, which could be seen as discriminatory or encouraging violence.
 It resulted in over 400 complaints to IPSO.
 This time the organisation responded with a firm rejection of the complaints in the Greer vs The Sun case.

-On the 11th of January 2014 a terrorism commentator on Fox News called Birmingham a “no\-go zone” for non\-Muslims.
+On the 11th of January 2014 a terrorism commentator on Fox News called Birmingham a “no-go zone” for non-Muslims.
 This time, Ofcom called the incident a “serious breach” and passed a judgement.
 What price did Fox News have to pay?
 Two apologies.

 Amongst the many claims that political correctness has gone mad, these three famous cases show state intervention delayed by a slow bureaucracy, defending Katie Hopkins’ words, and requesting apologies as ‘punishment’.